-Tracking GoPayment and other credit card transactions in QuickBooks
+Tracking credit card transactions in QuickBooks

 You don't have to process your customer's credit and debit cards in QuickBooks to track those transactions with QuickBooks.
-You can process a customer's card using Intuit GoPayment or your Merchant Services Portal and then download those records into QuickBooks and create transactions for QuickBooks to track.
+You can process a customer's card using your Merchant Services Portal and then download those records into QuickBooks and create transactions for QuickBooks to track.